google/WebFundamentals/src/_langs/en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 With CSS animations you define the animation itself independently of the target element, and use the animation-name property to choose the required animation.

-CSS Animations are still mostly vendor prefixed, with `-webkit-` being used in Chrome, Safari, Opera, Safari Mobile, and Android Browser.
-Internet Explorer and Firefox both ship without prefixes.
+CSS Animations are still somewhat vendor prefixed, with `-webkit-` being used in Safari, Safari Mobile, and Android Browser.
+Chrome, Opera, Internet Explorer and Firefox all ship without prefixes.
 Many tools will aid you in creating the prefixed versions of the CSS you need, allowing you to write the unprefixed version in your source files.

-### Animate with JavaScript
+### Animate with JavaScript and the Web Animations API

 Creating animations with JavaScript is, by comparison, more complex than writing CSS transitions or animations, but it does typically provide significantly more power to you as the developer.
-The general approach is to use `requestAnimationFrame` and, on each frame of the animation, manually determine the value of each property of the element that is animating.

-{% include modules/remember.liquid title="Note" list=page.notes.setinterval %}
+You can use the [Web Animations API](http://w3c.github.io/web-animations/) to either animate specific CSS properties, or build composable effect objects.

+JavaScript animations are *imperative*, as you write them inline as part of your code.
+You can also encapsulate them inside other objects.
 Below is the JavaScript that you would need to write to recreate the CSS transition we discussed earlier.

 {% highlight javascript %}
-function Box () {

-  var animationStartTime = 0;
-  var animationDuration = 500;
 var target = document.querySelector('.box');

-  this.startAnimation = function() {
-    animationStartTime = Date.now();
-    requestAnimationFrame(update);
-  };

-  function update() {
-    var currentTime = Date.now();
-    var positionInAnimation = (currentTime - animationStartTime) / animationDuration;

-    var xPosition = positionInAnimation * 100;
-    var yPosition = positionInAnimation * 100;

-    target.style.transform = 'translate(' + xPosition + 'px, ' + yPosition + 'px)';

-    if (positionInAnimation <= 1)
-      requestAnimationFrame(update);
-  }
-}

-var box = new Box();
+var player = target.animate([
-box.startAnimation();
+  {transform: 'translate(0)'},
+  {transform: 'translate(100px, 100px)'}
+], 500);
+player.addEventListener('finish', function() {
+  target.style.transform = 'translate(100px, 100px)';
+});
 {% endhighlight %}

+By default, Web Animations only modify the presentation of an element.
+If you'd like to have your object remain at the location it has moved to, then you should modify its underlying styles when the animation has finished, as per our sample.

-{% link_sample _code/box-move-js.html %}See sample{% endlink_sample %}
+{% link_sample _code/box-move-wa.html %}See sample{% endlink_sample %}

-This code starts to become very complex and difficult to manage as you try to expand it to cover more cases, so generally speaking you will benefit from choosing one of the many JavaScript libraries available for animation.
-If you are using jQuery in your project already, you will likely benefit from sticking with it and using the [`.animate()`](http://api.jquery.com/animate/) functions.
-If, on the other hand, you’re in need of a dedicated library then look at [Greensock’s TweenMax](https://github.com/greensock/GreenSock-JS/tree/master/src/minified), which is  very powerful.
-There is a lightweight form of it, called TweenLite, which is friendlier from a file size point of view.
+The Web Animations API is a new standard from the W3C.
+It is supported in Chrome, Opera, and in Firefox behind a flag.
+This API is built into the browser, and as such, is more performant than a framework-based solution.

+For other modern browsers, [there is a polyfill](https://github.com/web-animations/web-animations-js).
+It's safe to include even where Web Animations are already supported, like this-

+{% highlight html %}
+<script src="//cdn.rawgit.com/web-animations/web-animations-js/2.1.2/web-animations.min.js"></script>
+{% endhighlight %}

-Since with JavaScript animations you are in total control of the elements styles at every step you can slow down the animation, pause it, stop it, reverse it and manipulate it as you see fit.
+Since with JavaScript animations you are in total control of the element's styles at every step you can slow down the animation, pause it, stop it, reverse it and manipulate it as you see fit.

 {% include modules/nextarticle.liquid %}